cogdog/truwriter/README.md

 ## Allow Comments
 Check this box to add a standard blog comment field at the bottom of all published pieces.
 Writers like comments.
 Don't you?

+If you allow comments--and you should--be sure to install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/) (instructions above), or else there could be trouble.

 ## Extra Information Field
 On the editor where people will be composing their madness, this represents a place for them to add extra information that is not part of the final published item, but that the administrator or editor might need to know, or might have requested.
 As an example, if you are using this theme to host multiple sections of a class or course of study, you might want to populate the prompt for this field with something like "Include your name and course section" or, "name the dog that best represents you" or "tell me why your writing is so late."